SungwonJeong/SungwonJeong/README.md

 - ⚡ Fun fact: ...
 -->

-## Hi there, I'm [Sung Won Jeong] 🖐️
+### Hi there 🖐️

-I'm a passionate Java Spring Backend Developer with a focus on building efficient and scalable web applications.
+I'm a passionate Java Spring Backend Developer and with a focus on building efficient and scalable web applications.